mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 6 You are given advanced training in a specialist fi eld.
 Throw Education 8+ to gain any one skill of your choice at level 1.
 7 Life Event.
 Roll on the Life Events table (page 34).
-8 You have the opportunity to cheat in some fashion, advancing your career and research by stealing another’s work, using an alien device, taking a shortcut and so forth.
+8 You have the opportunity to cheat in some fashion, advancing your career and research by stealing another's work, using an alien device, taking a shortcut and so forth.
 If you refuse, you gain nothing.
 If you accept, roll Deception 8+ or Admin 8+.
 If you succeed, you gain a +2 DM to any one Benefi t roll and may increase any skill by one level, but you also gain an Enemy.
 If you fail, you gain an Enemy and lose one Benefi t roll from this career.